shahcompbio/onboarding/README.md

 ssh ceto.mskcc.org
 ```

 Check out documentation at hpc.mskcc.org and HPC for more details.

+### On Demand

+Send an email to HPC-request@cbio.mskcc.org, requesting access to ondemand and the ability to run development apps in ondemand.

 ## Github:
 *External:* please send your github username to grewald@mskcc.org or dalai@bccrc.ca